 At Dropmore Infant School we believe that all children have a right to attend school and learn in a safe environment free from harm from both adults and other pupils.
-We recognise that some safeguarding concerns can occur via peer on peer abuse.
+We recognise that some safeguarding concerns can occur via child on child abuse.